bazbt3/ayadn_shell/README.md

 1. A green Tmux status bar at the bottom of the screen shows the window names and indicates which is currently active.
 2. The window panes are split variously dependent on function:

    Top left at all times is the menu.

-   Main:
-     Bottom-left  = mentions
-     Top-right    = unread PMs or channel posts Bottom-right = interactions
+   Main: Bottom-left = mentions | Top-right = unread PMs or channel posts | Bottom-right = interactions

-   Mentions:
-     Right        = mentions
+   Mentions: Right = mentions

-   Messages:
-     Right        = unread messages/channel posts
+   Messages: Right = unread messages/channel posts

-   Timeline:
-     Right        = auto-scrolling timeline
+   Timeline: Right = auto-scrolling timeline

-   Multipurpose:
-     Right        = for the myriad of Ayadn commands not catered for in the menu.
+   Multipurpose: Right = command line for the myriad of Ayadn commands not catered for in the menu.
+(Type `ayadn` for a complete list.)

 ## The menu:

 Finally!
 The menu is pretty simple:

 ```
 AYADN MENU